Frequently Asked Questions

 Can flowing screeds be used with under floor heating?

 Anhydrite screeds are ideal for application over both electric and water under floor heating systems because of the flowable consistency that fully encompasses the heating pipes.
 Flowing screeds have excellent thermal conductivity and minimal thermal expansion.
+Projects with underfloor heating will benefit from significant savings in energy costs by using anhydrite screed.

 What about cracking?
 Do flowing screeds need reinforcement to prevent cracking?